Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

         answer: 'Required documents typically include ID proof (Aadhaar/PAN), address proof, income proof, property documents, NOC from society/builder, and bank statements.
 Our document management system helps you organize and securely share these with relevant parties.', },
       {
-        question: 'Can I rent a property through Dharma Realty?',
+        question: 'Can I rent a property through REST-iN-U?',
         answer: 'Absolutely!
 We have extensive rental listings with the same Vastu analysis and features.
 You can search for rentals, schedule visits, sign rental agreements digitally, and even pay rent through our platform.', },
     ],